kamalakar-chaudhari/mail-lens/README.md

 ### Example Queries
 - "Show me all Amazon purchases from last month"
-- "What travel expenses did I have in Q1?"
 - "Find emails about project deadlines"
 - "Summarize my email conversations with John"